Value at Risk (VaR)

 Another problem is that the probability distributions of actual outcomes have fatter tales, i.e., there is a greater chance of large losses or profits than a normal probability distribution model would suggest.
 The actual cumulative probability of monthly returns of large and small stocks has historically yielded more extreme values, especially at the lower end, which are the losses.

-For portfolios that have large negative deviations, the lower partial standard deviation (LPSD) can be calculated.
+For portfolios with large negative deviations, the lower partial standard deviation (LPSD) can be calculated.
 A large LPSD indicates greater risk than what would be forecast by a normal distribution.

 Another way to quantify the asymmetry of a distribution is using the 3rd moment of the distribution, which is the cubed deviation, instead of just being squared.
 This preserves the sign, and shows a greater contrast for extreme values.
-The 3rd moment is scaled by dividing it by the cubed standard deviation, which is referred to as the skew of the distribution, a measure of the asymmetry.
+The 3rd moment is scaled by dividing it by the cubed standard deviation, called the skew of the distribution, a measure of the asymmetry.